david-tejada/rango/readme.md

 - <kbd>scroll left/right all</kbd>: Scroll all the way to the left/right.
 - <kbd>tiny left/right</kbd>: Scroll to the left/right a factor of 0.2.

-#### Aside Scrolling
+#### Sidebar Scrolling

-You can easily scroll the left or right aside with these commands:
+You can easily scroll the left or right sidebar of a page with these commands:

-- <kbd>upper/downer left/right</kbd>: Scroll the left/right aside
+- <kbd>upper/downer left/right</kbd>: Scroll the left/right sidebar
   upwards/downwards.
-- <kbd>upper/downer left/right all</kbd>: Scroll the left/right aside to the
+- <kbd>upper/downer left/right all</kbd>: Scroll the left/right sidebar to the
   top/bottom.

 #### Scrolling the Container That Includes a Hinted Element

-Sometimes we want to scroll a container that is not the main page or an aside.
+Sometimes we want to scroll a container that is not the main page or a sidebar.
 An example for that could be a popup with links.
 For that we need to refer to one of the hints inside said container and use one of the following commands: